KevinLeekley/SOFlow/README.md

 remove any scene dependencies.
 But `ScriptableObjects` can do so much more.
 This SDK is an attempt to realize that potential.

+# Pros

+1. Completely scene and prefab independent referencing of data and events.
+Player data, game manager states, pretty much anything can be shared across scenes and prefabs with this SDK.
+2. All data is serialized natively by Unity and can easily be exported to JSON.
+Data can also be imported back into `ScriptableObjects` from JSON.
+This can be very handy for adding support for custom player levels, maps, or even just saving player data quick and dirty like.
+3. Entire games can be made purely by using the SDK as is.
+Unlike visual scripting tools that aim to completely migrate the game development flow into a visual scripting interface, SOFlow attempts to blend with Unity as is.
+4. A fully debuggable `Game Event` system.
+Since a lot of functionality is now directly linked to data assets and `Game Objects`, it can become difficult to debug when things go wrong.
+I have made my best efforts to alleviate this with bug tracking for `Game Events` right inside Unity.
+And at times when we need to get down and dirty with code, hyperlinks to the code in question are available as well.
+5. A wide variety of useful components always coming to the SDK.
+The SDK is ever-evolving, but each new features will maintain the same general workflow encouraged by SOFlow.

+# Cons

+What are '_cons_'?

 # Features

 - **Data Types**